grscwf/twin-mt/nero-paths.md

   - (1) Try casting any spell.
   - In any order:
     - (2) Cast mage-sight.
-    - (3) Look at the mirror to see the grav-gems.
+    - (3) Look at the mirror to see the grav crystals.
-  - (4) Look at the grav gems with mage-sight.
+  - (4) Look at the grav crystals with mage-sight.
-  - Optional: Ask Ivex about the grav gems before he leaves, for a hint.
+  - Optional: Ask Ivex about the grav crystals before he leaves, for a hint.
-- (5) When the candle is at max, and Nero has seen the grav gems with mage-sight, Struggle will disrupt the grav gems.
+- (5) When the candle is at max, and Nero has seen the grav crystals with mage-sight, Struggle will disrupt the grav crystals.
   - Anything other than struggling will fail.
   - This is basically be a 50/50 choice if the player misses the hints.
   - On failure, Nero is overwhelmed by lust, and Ivex returns.
     - Bad Ending: Tamed Mild - cooperate
     - Bad Ending: Tamed Harsh - resist
-- After disrupting the grav gems, there's a choice between getting the knife first or snuffing the candle first.
+- After disrupting the grav crystals, there's a choice between getting the knife first or snuffing the candle first.
 Unlike Drekkar's story, both options succeed.
 There's no trap here.
 - Easy solution will break the mirror, making it unavailable on the 2nd Floor,